mapozo04/mapozo04/README.md

 ## Hello! 👋

-I am a CS student passionate about GNU/LINUX and currently learning about computational mathematics, algorithmics and low-level programming.
+I am a CS student passionate about GNU/LINUX and learning about computational mathematics, algorithmics and low-level programming.

 I'm currently working in firefox/browser extensions and in a Software Engineering project which involves methods such as scrum, kanban and so.